Forgot Your Password and Locked Out of the Admin Site?

 The Rise of One-Time Passwords and Their Pitfalls

-Fundamentally, authentication relies on three factors: "knowledge," "possession," and "biometrics."
-It's said that the more different factors used, the stronger the security.
+Authentication relies on three factors: "knowledge," "possession," and "biometrics."
+Using multiple factors strengthens security.

 The Solution: Passwordless Authentication